marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

 x86 Variable Attributes for additional Windows compatibility attributes available on all x86 targets.

-.. option:: dllimport
+.. gcc-attr:: dllimport

   .. index:: dllimport variable attribute

   .. index:: dllexport variable attribute

-  The :option:`dllimport` and :option:`dllexport` attributes are described in Microsoft Windows Function Attributes.
+  The :gcc-attr:`dllimport` and :gcc-attr:`dllexport` attributes are described in Microsoft Windows Function Attributes.

-.. option:: selectany
+.. gcc-attr:: selectany

   .. index:: selectany variable attribute

-  The :option:`selectany` attribute causes an initialized global variable to have link-once semantics.
+  The :gcc-attr:`selectany` attribute causes an initialized global variable to have link-once semantics.
 When multiple definitions of the variable are encountered by the linker, the first is selected and the remainder are discarded.
 Following usage by the Microsoft compiler, the linker is told